Six Key Strategies to Lower Your EFC

 1. Contribute to a Roth IRA in Your Name

 One way to reduce your assets is to contribute to a Roth IRA (assuming that you meet the income requirements).
 The money in retirement accounts is not considered an asset for financial aid purposes.
-Also, since you do not get a deduction for contributing to a Roth IRA (like you do with a regular IRA or 401(k) contribution), your Roth contribution isn’t added back to your income as part of the EFC calculation.
+Also, since you do not get a deduction for contributing to a Roth IRA (like you do with a regular IRA or 401(k) contribution), your Roth contribution isn’t added back to your income as part of the SAI calculation.

 2. Shift Funds and Minimize Cash